artefactory/choice-learn/docs/paper/paper.md

 The availability of detailed customer choice data, paired with advances in machine learning, enables the estimation of more complex models, with neural networks approaches [@Han:2022; @Aouad:2023] and tree-based models [@Salvadé:2024; @AouadMarket:2023].
 Chile existing choice libraries [@Bierlaire:2023; @Brathwaite:2018; @Du:2023] are often not designed to integrate such machine learning-based approaches, `Choice-Learn` proposes a collection including both types of models.

 ## Downstream operations: Assortment and pricing optimization
-`Choice-Learn` also offers additional tools for downstream operations, which are not usually integrated in choice modeling libraries.
+`Choice-Learn` also offers additional tools for downstream operations, that are not usually integrated in choice modeling libraries.
 In particular, assortment optimization is a common use case that leverages a choice model in order to determine the optimal subset of alternatives to offer customers in order to maximize a certain objective, such as the expected revenue, conversion rate, or social welfare.
 This framework captures a variety of applications such as assortment planning, display location optimization, and pricing.
-We provide a generic implementation based on the mixed-integer programming formulation described in [@MendezDiaz:2014] for assortment optimization and pricing, with the option to choose the solver between Gurobi [@Gurobi:2023] and OR-Tools [@ORTools:2024].
+We provide a generic implementation based on the mixed-integer programming formulation described in [@MendezDiaz:2014], with the option to choose the solver between Gurobi [@Gurobi:2023] and OR-Tools [@ORTools:2024].

 # Experiments and examples